Bessel Function Calculator for Integer Orders

 For integer order , can be computed using the power series .
 Although the series converges for all real , the terms decrease rapidly only when is small.
 For larger arguments, more sophisticated approximations such as asymptotic expansions or continued fractions yield faster convergence.

-This calculator uses the series expansion with a generous cutoff on the number of terms, which provides accurate values for moderate .
-Because the factorial growth is large, the contributions of higher-order terms quickly fall below numerical precision, so computing roughly fifteen to twenty terms usually suffices for practical purposes.
+This calculator uses the series expansion with a cutoff on the number of terms that stops when the terms are tiny, which provides practical values for moderate .
+Because the factorial growth is large, the contributions of higher-order terms quickly fall below numerical precision, so the result is best treated as a numerical approximation rather than a symbolic derivation.

 Specify the order (an integer) and the argument .
 Press "Evaluate" to compute .
 The result displays the numerical value.
 You can experiment with different orders and arguments to see how the function oscillates and decays.
-If you input a non-integer order, the calculator rounds to the nearest integer, as the series formula here assumes integer .
+If you input a non-integer order, the calculator rounds to the nearest integer before evaluating, because the series formula here assumes integer .

 Bessel functions appear in solving boundary-value problems with cylindrical symmetry.
 For instance, the temperature distribution in a circular plate subject to fixed edge temperatures can be expressed in terms of and its zeros.
 In acoustics, modes of a drum correspond to the zeros of .
 In electrical engineering, cylindrical waveguides and coaxial cables use Bessel functions to model electromagnetic fields.